GetSimpleCMS-CE/GetSimpleCMS-CE/README.md

 ### New:

-- New:  Check for Update added to Install, Health Check & Plugins
-- New:  CodeMirror Theme Setting in gsconfig.php
+- New:  Danish, Norwegian and Swedish langs. added.

 ### Updates:

-- Updated: Plugin Massive Admin v6.x
-- Updated: Plugin Update CE v1.x
-- Updated: Health Check (check for SQLite3)
+- Updated: --

 ### Fixes:

-- Fixed: French language
-- Fixed: ja_JP lang name change for Linux
-- Fixed: Hidden plugin
-- Fixed: Page Auto Menu Title
+- Fixed: --

 ### Removals: